 Healthcare providers and their business associates have to comply with the HIPAA privacy rule.
 HIPAA requires that personal health information (PHI) is safe from unauthorized access and usage.
 Here’s a HIPAA compliance checklist to help you.

 To achieve HIPAA compliance, you have to implement appropriate safeguards to protect your patients’ data.
 In other words, you have to ensure that you have the means to keep your system secure.

 HIPAA Compliance Checklist

-Medical and healthcare organizations use cloud services like G Suite and Office 365 for communicating with patients and storing their data—that’s why compliance in the cloud is worth the highest attention.
+Medical and healthcare organizations heavily depend on cloud services such as G Suite and Office 365.
+These services play a crucial role in facilitating communication with patients and securely storing their data.
+Therefore, ensuring compliance in the cloud becomes critically important.